Thushar-Sreenivas/create-react-boilerplate/README.md

 ## Create a React Boilerplate

 There is a story of a hungry man who went begging for food.
-One provided him fish and other taught him to fish.
-Sometimes it is better to provide means to earn food rather than giving food.
-Okay, it depends of how hungry they are and how difficult is the way to earn food.
-Here I am providing you both, boilerplate and way to create boilerplate.
+One generous person provided him fish and another taught him to fish.
+Sometimes it is better to provide means to earn food rather than food.
+Yeah... it depends of how hungry they are and how difficult is the means to earn food.
+So let's have both, boilerplate and steps to create boilerplate.

-So why a way to create boilerplate.
+So why steps to create boilerplate rather than a boilerplate.
 With ready made boilerplate you may face the following:
-- Not all the boilerplate features are required
+- Not all the features are required
 - Some packages are outdated
 - You don't what is happening

-So that is the reason why this article provides the steps to create a boilerplate, rather than a boilerplate.
+For above reasons this article aims to detail the steps to create the boilerplate.

-The boilerplate main to have the following
+The boilerplate aims to have the following
+1. TypeScript (optional)
+1. Routing
 1. Styling
-2. Routing
-3. Lazy Loading of pages
-4. Document Head Management
+1. Document Head Management
+1. Lazy Loading of Pages
-5. Error Boundary
+1. Error Boundary
-6. TypeScript (optional)
-7. State Management (not really)
+1. State Management (not really)

 ###  Lets us start with the `create-react-app`

 Here you have a choice to go with or without `TypeScript`.

-Without TypeScript
+Without `TypeScript`
 ```bash
 npx create-react-app your-application-name
 ```

-With TypeScript
+With `TypeScript`
 ```
 npx create-react-app your-application-name --template typescript
 ```